JeroenVanB/LAMAS/docs/index.md

 The right hand side of the screen shows an interactive Kripke Model viewer.
 The screen is continuosly redrawn so that we can make use of buttons to redraw parts of the viewer but also to make it independent of the game loop.
 The user can use the suit and rank buttons to select a card in the current game.
 The Kripke Model of that card is then visualized above the buttons.
 The model shows the knowledge of the current card.
 <img src="kripke_model_viewer.png" alt="Kripke Model Viewer">

 In the image above the Kripke Model of the Jack of Hearts is visualized.
 The true world is shown by a golden box.
 Possible world relations are shown with colored lines where each color represents a player.
-Here player North has the card in its hand.
+Here player North has the card in its hand and thus only considers the true world possible so there is no line being drawn.
+All other players consider it possible that all other players have the card except for the player himself.

 ### Kripke implementation